aayushsingh7/GuardFlow/README.md

 - **Comprehensive Dependency & Package Scanning**: Automatically analyze project dependencies and npm packages for vulnerabilities.
 - **AI-Powered Insights & Recommendations**: Generate intelligent summaries, comparisons, and optimization strategies for your API traffic.
 - **Proactive Threat & Vulnerability Detection** – Leverage AI to identify and mitigate security threats in real time.
+- **Use Your Local/Any AI**, user can use gemini, openAI or their own offline AI model providing organization with options and security.

 ---